 We would much prefer to work with you though.
-If you are having any problems with your child's attendance, please contact school and ask to speak to either Mrs Horne, our safeguarding support officer, or Mr Parkin, the Headteacher.
+If you are having any problems with your child's attendance, please contact school and ask to speak to either Mrs Akhtar, our Attendance Officer, or Mrs Horne, our Safeguarding Support Officer.

 Parents can be issued with a Fixed Penalty Notice by the school, local authority or police, for their child's non-attendance.
 The penalty is £60 per parent for each child and this rises to £120 if paid after 21 days but within 28 days of receiving the notice.